 This recognition is presented monthly and goes to the department in which the good catch occurred.
 Nominations for the award are taken from reported variances where a near miss is caught.
 Those variances are flagged for consideration of this award.
 A near miss is an incident or event that has occurred and had the potential to cause harm but was caught before it reached the patient.

-The March Good Catch Award goes to Sarah Parr, RN, on the mother/baby unit at Methodist Women's Hospital.
+The June Good Catch Award goes to Sarah Parr, RN, on the mother/baby unit at Methodist Women's Hospital.

-Great job, Cath Lab Team, and thank you for your dedication to Methodist and our patients!
+Great job, Sarah, and thank you for your dedication to Methodist and our patients!